Instagram is blowing up right now.

 In early 2013, Instagram had about 100 million active users.

-And in April 2017, Instagram has over 600 million active users.
+And in the summer of 2018, Instagram hit over 1 billion active users.

 The Fundamental Principles of Instagram